 Simulated Rare Woods

 Similar to that of other plank vinyl manufacturers, Armstrong's wood species pricing structure highlights the difference between reality and perception.
 The term "wood species" refers to the type of tree it is: oak, birch, pine, and the like.
 Some species are more rare, exotic, and thus are more expensive than others.
 Species such as red oak and pine are inexpensive.

 Plank edge treatment also contributes to the sense of depth and texture.
 Real solid hardwood or engineered wood can have either square edges (90-degree angle) or beveled edges (roughly a 45-degree angle).
 Simulated wood, whether laminate or plank vinyl, mirrors this milling treatment.

-It is important to go in the direction of beveled edges with vinyl plank, as this gives this thin product the illusion of being thicker.
+It is important to go in the direction of beveled edges with a vinyl plank, as this gives this thin product the illusion of being thicker.
 As such, the Good category gets the square-edge treatment, while the other two categories get beveled edges.

 Length of Planks